French Social Security

 If you expect income to be below 170000k€ (commercial activities and unfurnished rentals) or 70000€ (service activities, arts & crafts, furnished rentals) you should strongly consider using the Micro Entreprise (previously called AutoEntrepreneur) regime.
 Full details can be found at the official website www.autoentrepreneur.urssaf.fr .

 There is a specific treaty covering social security contributions and benefits for all EU citizens.
 The objective is that citizens will pay contributions in only one country at a time - but can move around the EU obtaining benefits wherever they are.

 In addition, the treaty clarifies the rules for secondments (being sent by your employer for one or two years to a different country) and frontier workers (working in one country and living in another).

-For non-European citizens living in France, similar treaties exist to prevent dual payment of contributions while ensuring a minimum level of permanent social cover.
+For non-EU citizens living in France, similar treaties exist to prevent dual payment of contributions while ensuring a minimum level of permanent social cover.

-Citizens who depend entirely upon the social system of another European country may be elgible for reimbursement of certain parts of the social contributions - see restitution des prélèvements sociaux in our section on Social Taxes.
+Citizens who depend entirely upon the social system of another EU country may be eligible for reimbursement of certain parts of the social contributions - see restitution des prélèvements sociaux in our section on Social Taxes.

 OPTIMISATION : HOW TO REDUCE SOCIAL SECURITY

 1. Structures in France.

 Given the difference in contribution rates between salaried and self-employed workers, you should carefully weigh up the alternatives if you intend to create a small business yourself in France.